DavidAntunezPerez/programmed-polls-backend-rest-api/README.md

      - POST _/polls_:

-       To create a Poll, you must provide a TITLE, DESCRIPTION, FREQUENCY _(poll iteration frequency in DAYS)_, DURATION _(poll voting period duration in DAYS)_, STARTTIME _(this is an OPTIONAL value to set a different start time from the creation time of the poll)_, OPTIONS _(array of strings with the different options that you want to include in the poll)_ and USERID _(the administrator userID that will create the poll (will be automated in the future))_.
+       To create a Poll, you must provide a TITLE, DESCRIPTION, FREQUENCY _(poll iteration frequency in DAYS)_, DURATION _(poll voting period duration in DAYS)_, STARTTIME _(this is an OPTIONAL value to set a different start time from the creation time of the poll)_ and OPTIONS _(array of strings with the different options that you want to include in the poll)_.

        This is be a JSON body example with all the different data: